Ständchen, D 889 (Schubert)

 Although the German translation which Schubert used has been attributed to August Wilhelm Schlegel (apparently on the basis of various editions of Cymbeline bearing his name published in Vienna in 1825 and 1826), the text is not exactly the same as the one which Schubert set: and this particular adaptation of Shakespeare had already been published as early as 1810 as the work of Abraham Voß, and again – under the joint names of A. W. Schlegel and Johann Joachim Eschenburg – in a collective Shakespeare edition of 1811.

 Song title

 In German translations of Cymbeline, the short lyric which Schubert set to music is simply titled Lied (Song).
-Schubert's title, "Ständchen", is usually translated into English as Serenade.
-The words of the poem, and its context within the play, indicate that is unquestionably to be sung in the morning: if there were any doubt, the lines which immediately precede the text of the 'Song' include this snippet of dialogue:
+Schubert's title, "Ständchen", is usually translated into English as Serenade, to be sung in the evening, from soir.
+The words of the poem, and its context within the play, indicate that it is unquestionably to be sung in the morning: if there were any doubt, the lines which immediately precede the text of the 'Song' include this snippet of dialogue:

 Cloten: It's almost morning, is't not?